peteroupc/html3dutil/doc/tutorial-overview.md

     // Add the shape to the scene
     batch.addShape(shape);

 The appearance of a 3D shape is known in the 3D graphics world as a "material".
 It includes textures (images), colors, and light reflection parameters.
 The <a href="http://peteroupc.github.io/html3dutil/H3DU.Material.html">`Material`</a> class holds data on some of these parameters, and is part of the definition of a shape.
+The <a href="http://peteroupc.github.io/html3dutil/H3DU.PbrMaterial.html">`PbrMaterial`</a> class does the same, but uses physically-based shading algorithms.

 Here are details on some of the `Shape` class&#39;s methods.